María Suárez Toro,

 https://www.academia.edu/67574301/

-* Tidalectics is a term coined by Barbadian poet and historian Kamau Brathwaite, referring to a way of understanding the world that emphasizes the cyclical and rhythmic movement of water, particularly tides.
+* Tidalectics is a term coined by Barbadian poet and historian Kamau Brathwaite, referring to a way of understanding the world that emphasizes the cyclical and rhythmic movement of water, especially tides.
 A framework for analyzing history, culture, and identity, especially within the Caribbean context.
 It challenges linear, land-based perspectives and highlights the interconnectedness of land and sea, diaspora and indigeneity, and the fluid, dynamic nature of cultural exchange, in the understanding of time and history outside of “linear”, “land-based” models and paradigms of time and of history, offering an alternative framework for understanding cultural production and historical processes.
 Tidalectics also carries an anti-colonial stance, challenging the dominance of Western, land-based perspectives and celebrating the agency and resilience of Caribbean peoples.